 - Defacing or defiling a flag

 Of all of these, the acts most likely to incur an arrest are tearing down another’s flag.
-This is because it’s similar to the Nevada crime of malicious mischief, which outlaws vandalizing another’s property.
+This is because it’s similar to malicious mischief, which outlaws vandalizing another’s property.
 But police rarely make arrests for defacing or defaming a flag because prosecutors usually lose these cases on Freedom of Speech grounds.

 The language of NRS 201.290 suggests that flag burning is also illegal in Nevada.
 However, the United State Supreme Court has ruled that the First Amendment protects flag burning because it’s considered “symbolic speech.”
 Therefore, it’s very unlikely police will arrest someone merely for burning a flag.

-However, if the flag is burned in such a way that it threatens other people’s property or safety, prosecutors may instead bring charges for the Nevada crime of malicious mischief, the Nevada crime of arson, and/or the Nevada crime of reckless endangerment.
+However, if the flag is burned in such a way that it threatens other people’s property or safety, prosecutors may instead bring charges for malicious mischief, arson, and/or reckless endangerment.
 Depending on the extent of the damage the judge may impose very high fines and even prison.